SmileXie/cdls/Readme.md

         f                       Start search mode

-        In search mode, use `up/down` to select items, use `enter` to exit search mode.
+        In search mode, type the keywowrds, the item with the higher match score will rank higher.
+Use `up/down` to select items, use `enter` to exit search mode.

 4. Exit cdls